Canon 700D vs Olympus PEN-F

 It is notable that the 700D has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 700D better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.